Privacy Preserving In-Context-Learning Framework for Large Language Models

 \section{Approach}

-We present a private prediction protocol for next-token prediction.
+We present a private prediction protocol for next-token prediction in the Figure \ref{fig:approach}.
 Our approach follows a two-step framework for in-context-learning (ICL) with differential privacy: \begin{enumerate} \item Generate synthetic examples from the private dataset $\mathcal{D}_{\text{priv}}$ using a DP algorithm. \item Use these synthetic generations as ICL demonstrations during LLM inference. \end{enumerate}

 This approach allows offline pre-processing and, due to the post-processing property of DP, incurs no additional privacy cost during inference.